 - 1/2 cup strong coffee omit for hot chocolate

-- 1 tablespoon peppermint syrup or to taste
+- 1 tablespoon peppermint syrup -OMIT for lower sugar version

-- Optional for serving: whipped cream marshmallows, crushed peppermint
+- Optional for serving: whipped cream or marshmallows, crushed peppermint candies

 - Combine sugar and water in a small saucepan and bring to a boil.